Tejas-H5/Calculator/Readme.md

 ### What do I want to add next?

-- lift up indexation and arguments to be applied to arbitrary expressions
 - create a syntax tree we can use as a plan

 - range based for loop construct.